freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/linear-congruential-generator.md

 # --description--

-The [linear congruential generator](<https://en.wikipedia.org/wiki/linear congruential generator>) is a very simple example of a [random number generator](<http://rosettacode.org/wiki/random number generator>).
+A linear congruential generator (LCG) is an <em>algorithm</em> that yields a sequence of pseudo-randomized numbers calculated with a discontinuous piecewise linear equation.
 All linear congruential generators use this formula:

 $$r_{n + 1} = (a \times r_n + c) \bmod m$$